bigcatcode/locateandfilter/README.txt

 And many other features :

-* Additional control layers by Bing satellite and Yandex satellite
 * Detection of user’s location
 * Rounded corners / Squared corners tooltips
-* Map Localization :Choose your map language
+* Map Localization : Choose your map language
 * Optional cache system : ready to handle thousands of markers
-* Marker Clustering, setup Max Cluster Radius
 * Addons, Advanced filters, new marker icons, new map layouts
 * Custom tags for map layouts
 * Supports any shortcode in custom tag
 * Availability shortcode for single page
-* Available shortcode attribute for current category
+* Geolocate address from nominatim
+* Reset filters function
+* Customizable select and Pretty checkbox

 Online Demo :
 [example for projects](http://locateandfilter.monothemes.com/demo-map-default-right-down-layout/)